itthinx/groups/readme.txt

 = 1.5.3 =
 * Added a comparison method for groups and capabilities.
+* Updated the documentation link in the help content.

 = 1.5.2 =
 * Improved internal definitions to use API function instead of WP_CONTENT_DIR